adamsilver/adamsilver.io-jekyll/_drafts/2032-01-01-the-real-progressive-enhancement.md

 *So what to do instead*

-1. What ever the application uses must be in the cuts the mustard test.
+1. What ever the application uses must be detected as part of the CTM test.

-2. When appropriate test as well as detect to avoid bugs.
+2. When required feature *test* as well as detect to avoid bugs.
 Only way to do this is through facades, and a good library should do this for you so you don't have to repeat yourself.

-How does this play out?
+What does this end up looking like?

 	if(lib.hasFeatures('x', 'y', 'z')) {
 		x();
 		y();
 		z();
 	}

+Notice it is remarkably similar to CTM, but abstracted away into a library so that you, the developer decouples application logic from browser APIs and browser *bugs*.
+For the above application to run, the libary has exposed to the application that not only are all the required APIs available to use but they are *bug* free.
+Essentially, Cuts the Mustard done right.

 This is why it *does* matter if the web page works without Javascript because the user gets the core, Javascript off experience when the browser doesn't cut the mustard.